 Posted on January 9th, 2021 by Zane Cagle

-- The coffee that was spilled on the woman’s lap was a temperature between 180 and 190 degrees Fahrenheit.
+- The coffee spilled on the woman’s lap was a temperature between 180 and 190 degrees Fahrenheit.
 If spilled on the skin, it can cause third-degree burns in as little as 2 seconds.
 Coffee generally brewed at home is between 120 and 130 degrees Fahrenheit.

 - During trial discovery, the plaintiff’s attorney discovered over 700 reports on file with McDonald’s of similar injuries between 1982 and 1992.
-Some of the complaints advised of third degree burns caused by McDonald’s superheated coffee; however, McDonald’s did not decrease the temperature of their coffee until after the lawsuit was filed.
+Some of the complaints advised of third-degree burns caused by McDonald’s superheated coffee; however, McDonald’s did not decrease the temperature of their coffee until after the lawsuit was filed.
 (Coalition Against No-Fault in BC)

-The movie, “Hot Coffee” shares information about how much money corporations spend in order to promote the cause of tort reform.
+The movie “Hot Coffee” shares information about how much money corporations spend to promote the cause of tort reform.
 According to a brief about “Hot Coffee” directed by Susan Saladoff, the “famous McDonald’s coffee case has become emblematic of the frivolous lawsuits that clog our courts and stall our justice system.
 Or is that what McDonald’s wants us to think?
 Big business has brewed an insidious concoction of manipulation and lie to protect its interests, and media lapdogs have stirred the cup”.
 Saladoff further stated, “There has been a huge public relations campaigning over the last 25 years to convince the public that we have too many frivolous lawsuits, that we have out-of-control juries, that we need to change our civil justice system, which is our third branch of government, where an average person can go head-to-head with the rich and powerful, with corporations.
 And people have a completely distorted view of our civil justice system because of this public relations campaign.
 And I wanted to tell the truth.
 I wanted people to understand that they were giving up their constitutional rights every day to access the courts, and they didn’t even know they were doing it.”

-Personal injury due to a faulty product is an area of specialty for The Cagle Law Firm and Zane T. Cagle has much experience with investigations into accidents that occur due to faulty products.
-Companies must be responsible for the products they produce and they must market their use in a proper, safe manner.
+Personal injury due to a faulty product is an area of specialty for The Cagle Law Firm.
+Zane T. Cagle has much experience with investigations into accidents that occur due to faulty products.
+Companies must be responsible for the products they produce, and they must market their use in a proper, safe manner.
 If you have been the victim of a faulty product, do not let the public relations of large corporations make you believe you must suffer the injuries on your own.
-Call Zane T. Cagle of The Cagle Law Firm today for your free consultation 1(314) 276-1681 “Hot Coffee” Film Explores How Corporations Are Spending Millions and Spinning the Story to Alter Our Nation’s Civil Justice System, 1/25/11
+Call Zane T. Cagle of The Cagle Law Firm today for your free consultation at (314) 276-1681.